diarmidmackenzie/sdt-condensed/OIT.md

 Internalization of the cultural norms in which a person is raised is a naturally occurring process, which serves that person's needs for relatedness, allows them to experience competence, and supports their need for autonomy.

-SDT asserts that extrinsic motivations and values are more fully internalized when people exist in need-supportive contexts.
+SDT asserts that extrinsic motivations and values are more fully internalized when people live in need-supportive environments.

 Research in 2007 showed that individuals whose parents had been more autonomy-supportive when transmitting their values